bcgov/platform-developer-docs/set-up-tcp-connectivity-on-private-cloud-openshift-platform.md

 content owner: Ian Watts
 ---

-# Set up TCP connectivity on the Private Cloud Openshift Platform
+# Set up TCP connectivity on the Private Cloud OpenShift Platform
 Use this page to learn to configure direct TCP access to services in the Private Cloud Openshift Platform using the Porter Operator.

 ## On this page